 5.6.2.1 General

-An AR-MTSI client that supports 3D avatars shall support the ARF base avatar format as specified in [10] with the requirements in clause 5.6.1.
+An AR-MTSI client that supports 3D avatars shall support the ARF base avatar model format as specified in [10] with the requirements in clause 5.6.1.

 5.6.2.2 3D Avatar simple profile

-The 3D avatar container shall consist of the following mandatory components:
+The container of a 3D base avatar model shall consist of the following mandatory components:

 At least one Skeleton component as defined in [10] that defines the hierarchical joint structure for body animation, with support for at least partial humanoid joint configurations.
 Inverse Bind Matrices (IBMs) shall be provided for each joint of the skeleton.